AtomicTessellator/fhi-vibes/docs/Tutorial/singlepoint.md

     ```
     [files]
     geometries:                    geometry.in.???
-    # Note: This is equivalent to
-    # geometry:                    geometry.in.001
-    # geometry:                    geometry.in.002

     [calculator]
     name:                          aims
     socketio:                      true

     [calculator.parameters]
     xc:                            pw-lda
     compute_forces:                true

     [calculator.kpoints]
     density:                       3

     [calculator.basissets]
     Si:                            light
     ```

 Note, that `FHI-vibes` supports wildcards to read input files and will sort the input files found by this wildcard alphabetically.

-CC: I removed the geometry reference, because it is not clear why this is useful here and what it does exactly.
-Feel free to add it again, but then one needs to make its practical purpose clear.
-The tag `geometry` specifies the first geometry to be read, which will also serve as a reference geometry. `geometries` specifies all other files with structures that will be calculated afterwards.
-Note that `geometry` can be omitted if there is no reference structure to be computed.

 Again, you can run the calculation interactively via